U.S. judge refuses to dismiss 'This Land is Your Land' lawsuit

 Paul LiCalsi, a lawyer for the defendants Ludlow Music and The Richmond Organization, declined to comment on Thursday.

-Mark Rifkin, a lawyer for the plaintiffs, did not immediately respond to requests for comment.

-The lawsuit is among a series of cases by Rifkin and his law firm, Wolf Haldenstein Adler Freeman & Herz, to move classic American songs into the public domain.
+The June 2016 lawsuit is among a series of cases by the lawyer Mark Rifkin and his firm, Wolf Haldenstein Adler Freeman & Herz, to move classic American songs into the public domain.

 These included successful quests to return “We Shall Overcome,” the civil rights anthem associated with the folk singer Pete Seeger, and “Happy Birthday to You” to the public.